Liza Tarbuck: Presenting

-She presented the fashion programme She's Gotta Have It in 1998 and The Big Breakfast with Johnny Vaughan, Sara Cox and Richard Bacon.
+She presented the Channel 4 fashion programme She's Gotta Have It in 1998 and The Big Breakfast with Johnny Vaughan, Sara Cox and Richard Bacon during 1999 and 2000.
 In 2001, she teamed up with her father for a celebrity edition of Who Wants to Be a Millionaire?
 In the early 2000s, she hosted the Sky One game show Blockbusters and has been a guest presenter on Have I Got News for You.
 In 2003, she hosted Channel 4's Emmy Award winning panel-discussion/gameshow Without Prejudice?.

 She hosted a late-night edition of Win, Lose or Draw, and has presented Britain's Top Dog, as well as narrating the last series of the documentary Airport in 2005.

 She presented a one-off quiz for Five called I Blame the Spice Girls to celebrate Five's tenth birthday.
 She has also appeared in advertisements for the supermarket Asda.

 She signed a deal with Sky One to present a show called Pet Nation alongside Huey Morgan in 2010.

-She narrated the Channel 4 dieting show Supersize vs Superskinny since 2008.
+She narrated the Channel 4 dieting show Supersize vs Superskinny between 2008 and 2014.

 In 2015, Tarbuck narrated the Animal Planet series Meet The Orangutans.